 These therapies may include: tai chi, aerobic exercise, and/or hydrotherapy.

-- Tai chi – a Chinese martial art that is often used to reduce stress and tension while moving the body through functional range of motion.
+- Tai chi – a Chinese martial art that is often used to reduce stress and tension while moving the Healthy Body through functional range of motion.
 Participants are encouraged to achieve complete relaxation.
 The movements utilized in Tai chi are soft, slow and flowing.

 - Aerobic exercise – activities such as cycling and walking are often encouraged to help reduce joint pain and improve functioning by maintaining muscle conditioning, good blood flow, and optimizing joint lubrication.